ktool Public API#

 MachOFile should handle loading it, and you shouldn’t need to ever initialize it yourself.

-- macho_file#
+macho_file#

 Underlying MachO File this struct is located in

-- arch_struct#
+arch_struct#

 If this slice was loaded from a fat_macho, the arch_struct representing it in the Fat Header

-- offset#
+offset#

 File offset for this slice

-- type#
+type#

-of the Slice
+CPUType of the Slice

-- subtype#
+subtype#

-of the Slice
+CPUSubType of the Slice

-- size#
+size#

 Size of the slice

-- byte_order#
+byte_order#

 Byte Order (“little” or “big”) of the Slice.

-- load_struct(address: int, struct_type: Struct, endian='little')#
+read_struct(address: int, struct_type: Struct, endian='little')#

-Load a struct from
+Load a struct from address

-- get_int_at(addr: int, count: int, endian='little') int #
+get_int_at(addr: int, count: int, endian='little') int#

 Load int from an address.

-methods) will either use mmapped or non-mmapped io based on the MachOFile’s .use_mmaped_io attribute.
+The code for this method (and the rest of the get_ methods) will either use mmapped or non-mmapped io based on the MachOFile’s .use_mmaped_io attribute.

-- get_bytes_at(addr: int, count: int, endian='little') int #
+read_bytearray(addr: int, count: int, endian='little') int#

-- get_str_at(addr: int, count: int) str #
+read_fixed_len_str(addr: int, count: int) str#

-Load a fixed-length string from
+Load a fixed-length string from address with the size length.

-- get_cstr_at(addr: int, limit: int) str #
+read_cstr(addr: int, limit: int) str#

-Load a null-terminated string from
+Load a null-terminated string from address, stopping after limit if limit is not 0

 Decode uleb from starting address, returning the value, and the end address of the leb128

-- patch(address: int, raw: bytes) None #
+patch(address: int, raw: bytes) None#

 Patch Bytes in the slice